thomaserlang/storitch/README.md

     sudo supervisorctl reread
     sudo supervisorctl reload

-# Nginx

-Use Nginx to serve all the files.
+Setup Nginx to serve the files.

 Here is an example config.